konsumer/angular-cardflow/README.md

 `model` is used if you need to reach into the directive with data-binding.
 It's cool for indicators or buttons that jump to specific cards.
 It gives you access to these:

 *  `current` - the read/writable index of the current card.
-Put a `$watch` on it to dosomethign when current changes
+Put a `$watch` on it to do something when current changes